Faculty Policies

 The UMB Policy was developed in conjunction with the UMB faculty and administration and approved by the President.
 The policy outlines workload expectations for faculty in each of the seven schools at UMB and describes processes used to assign and review faculty effort in teaching, research/scholarship, and service.

 In the Schools of Dentistry, Medicine, Nursing, and Pharmacy, the responsibility for workload assignments and accountability mechanisms resides with the Department Chairs and the Dean.
-In the Schools of Law and Social Work and the Graduate School, the responsibility rests with the Associate Dean and the Dean.
+In the Schools of Law and Social Work and the School of Graduate Studies, the responsibility rests with the Associate Dean and the Dean.
 In all schools, individual faculty assignments are made for the following academic year in the spring, based upon the instructional needs, research and scholarly commitments, clinic and service responsibilities, and administrative requirements.
 Faculty workload assignments are reviewed annually by each Dean or Dean’s designee and monitored throughout the year by the appropriate Chair and/or Associate Dean or Dean.
 Adjustments can be made, if appropriate, due to changing circumstances.

 IV.
 Faculty Workload Expectations